Egg and bacon in bread baskets

 Roasted balsamic tomatoes:

-I roast a large punnet at a time (about 3- 4 cups) cups.
-A drizzle of olive oil not more than 2 tablespoons and about 3 tablespoons of balsamic.
-Follow the instructions as per above.
+I roast a large punnet at a time (about 3- 4 cups).
+A drizzle of olive oil, not more than 2 tablespoons and about 3 tablespoons of balsamic vinegar.
+Follow the instructions above.

-You will need a large muffin tray with 6 muffin cups, and bake your bread baskest at 180C / 350F for 20 – 25 minutes until turning golden and crisping up.
+You will need a large muffin tray with 6 muffin cups, and bake your bread basket at 180C / 350F for 20 – 25 minutes until turning golden and crisping up.

 Anchovy butter?
 YES please!
 That sounds incredible!
 Have to try that.
 These are gorgeous little bread baskets.
 I sure need a few of these for breakfast! 🙂